mywave82/opencubicplayer/README.md

 # Usage

-double-esc: exist the program
+`double-esc`: exist the program

-ALT + K: List the available keyshort-cuts in the current view
+`ALT + K`: List the available keyshort-cuts in the current view

 ## While playing